a professional-grade, high-nitrogen lawn feed that greens fast and feeds for weeks

 What people use it for

-- Spring and summer feeding β a quick green that lasts, from a professional-grade formula.
+- Spring and summer feeding — a quick green that lasts, from a professional-grade, high-nitrogen formula.

-- Gardeners who would rather avoid chemicals β natural ingredients, no weedkiller, safe around the family once it is watered in.
+- Gardeners who would rather avoid chemicals — a natural, vegan lawn feed with no weedkiller, safe around children, pets, birds and bees once it's watered in.

 This feed vs a typical cheap lawn feed